Caideyipi/iotdb/README.md

 6. Easy to get started.
 IoTDB supports SQL-like language, JDBC standard API and import/export tools which are easy to use.
 7. Seamless integration with state-of-the-practice Open Source Ecosystem.
 IoTDB supports analysis ecosystems, such as Hadoop and Spark, as well as visualization tools, such as Grafana.

-For the latest information about IoTDB, please visit [IoTDB official website](https://iotdb.apache.org/).
-If you encounter any problems or identify any bugs while using IoTDB, please report an issue in [Jira](https://issues.apache.org/jira/projects/IOTDB/issues).
+For the latest information about IoTDB, please visit [IoTDB official website](https://www.timecho.com/).

 <!-- TOC -->